mantidproject/mantid/docs/source/release/v3.12.0/reflectometry.rst

     - A new property, *BeamCentre* allows user to manually specify the beam position on the detector.
     - The *BeamPosition* property was renamed to *DirectBeamPosition* to better reflect its usage.
     - The *BraggAngle* property of :ref:`algm-LoadILLReflectometry` now works as expected: the detector will be rotated such that the reflected peak on the detector will be at twice *BraggAngle*.
+- The MagnetismReflectometryReduction now computes a Q-resolution estimate based on slit openings.

 Bug fixes
 #########